vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-order-configuration.md

 }
 ```

->ℹ If the `order-config.form` block does not have any children configured, a default form will be rendered automatically based on the [React Hook Form JSON Schema](https://github.com/vtex/react-hook-form-jsonschema) library.
+> ℹ️ If the `order-config.form` block does not have any children configured, a default form will be rendered automatically based on the [React Hook Form JSON Schema](https://github.com/vtex/react-hook-form-jsonschema) library.
 To declare children blocks according to your business needs, check out the [Advanced configuration](#advanced-configuration) section below.

 ### Step 3: Create `main` schema in Master Data